 How much equity do I need to refinance a mortgage and consolidate debt?

 Home equity is the difference between a home’s current market value and the outstanding balance on any loans or mortgages tied to the property.
 It grows either by gradually paying down the mortgage or through an increase in the property’s value, driven by market trends or home improvements.
 Typically, a minimum of 15 to 25% equity is required to qualify for a debt consolidation refinance.
-The loan to value requirement will vary depending upon your credit score, DTI and your ability to document your income.
+The debt consolidation loan to value requirement will vary depending upon your credit score, DTI and your ability to document your income.

 Compare Refinance Mortgage Rates